Droughts in the United States: 2020s

 Beginning in summer 2020, drought was widespread in the Dakotas, New Mexico, Colorado, Wyoming, Iowa, Nebraska, and Kansas; as well as parts of Missouri, Illinois, and Minnesota.

 In July 2021, after two more extremely dry winters, Lake Powell dropped to its lowest level since 1969 when the reservoir was first filling.
 Lake Mead fell to a level expected to trigger federally mandated cuts to Arizona and Nevada's water supplies for the first time in history.

-As of September 2022, eastern Connecticut is experiencing one of the worst droughts in the last 100 years.
+Between 2020 and 2022, eastern Connecticut experienced one of the worst droughts in the last 100 years.
 Many towns in eastern Connecticut have water restrictions and regional agricultural has been extensively impacted.

+Beginning in June 2024; a historic flash drought impacted much of West Virginia and parts of Ohio and neighboring states.
+On August 29, 2024, the U.S. Drought Monitor highlighted an exceptional drought area over parts of West Virginia and Ohio; which was the first time in the Drought Monitor’s history that an exceptional drought had been highlighted over West Virginia.